tokyoking/ctf/format_string/BlueHensCTF24/README.md

 ![compare](https://github.com/user-attachments/assets/82ccace0-317a-4ecf-a788-76c87b9a0a9d)

 We can use **%n** in a way so it zero outs **rax** to pass the check but do we know the offset for %n?
 Yes, if we look at our leak: (I accidentally nuked the previous gdb, so all the offset is gone.
-Don't look back to `%lx` output I did before)
+Don't look at back to the `%lx` output shown before to reason about it.)

 ![leak4](https://github.com/user-attachments/assets/5ecbab13-cf3b-474c-80ad-63cc71395367)